rijnb/chatty-server/README.md

-# Chatty
+# chatty-server

-Chatty is originally based on chatbot-ui by Mckay Wrigley.
+`chatty-server` is originally based on chatbot-ui by Mckay Wrigley.
 The original documentation is below.

 ---